latex3/babel/README.md

 ### Summary of latest changes
 ```
+3.80  (dev)
+      * Ethiopic calendar.
+      * Hungarian date in the superessive case.

 3.79  2022-08-29
       * Fixes:
         - Issues of tcolorbox in RTL (graphics layout), thanks to Salim